digbmc/cwd-toolkit/_projects/02_intro-yaml.md

 ### YAML

-[YAML](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started) (Yet Another Markdown Language or yml) is a specific category of markdown language that “serializes” or stores data.
-For example, it can store data on the date, title of a post, category, and so on.
+[YAML](https://yaml.org/) (YAML Ain't Markup Language) is a human-readble data serialization language that can store data that tells Jekyll how to build your site.
+For example, it can be used to set the title, layout, and permalink of a page on your site.
 It is important to note that YAML uses indentation-based scoping.
 According to [CloudBees](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started), indentation denotes a new, nested line:

 > *Whitespace is part of YAML's formatting.
 Unless otherwise indicated, newlines indicate the end of a field.
 You structure a YAML document with indentation.
 The indentation level can be one or more spaces.
 The specification forbids tabs because tools treat them differently.*